Written by Jonathan Richter

 All these variables can add up and make integration challenging, both technically and conceptually.
 When it comes to integration, you need an application that is flexible, secure, and scalable.
 That’s why Winnona Partners helps organizations conceive of and implement this type of infrastructure from day one.

 So why is learning about BPI helpful?
-If your business relies on technology as many do, you’ll find that understanding how multiple businesses align their processes together helps you think of better ways to streamline your own process.
+Understanding how multiple businesses align their processes together can help you think of better ways to streamline your own process.
 In addition, you can prepare yourself for the challenges associated with BPI, and therefore make more informed business decisions.

 In this article, we’ll define what BPI is, and the key concepts to know.
 As a result, you’ll walk away with a clearer understanding of how and why organizations implement BPI solutions.
 Let’s dive in!

 - Two Useful Categories: Application Integration & Data Integration

 - Business Process Integration (BPI) vs Business Process Management (BPM) Integration